 I bought these Jerry Cans incase I ran out of gas.
 Since my car gets 11 mpg with a trailer, these gas tanks should provide me with 110 miles of distance to go to the nearest gas station.
 Luckily I didn’t need to use these Jerry Cans.
 My Hammer gps app would always show a gas station within 10 miles most of the time.
 Typically I refilled my gas tank around the 40% to 25% range.
 If I know there’s no major cities nearby, I’ll usually refill around the 40% mark.
 This might sound excessive to some but I use these stops as an opportunity to stretch.
 Driving fatigue is horrible and puts you in dangerous situations, so I try to stop often.
 If I know I’m within driving distance of a major city I’ll let it go down to 25%.
 There was one stretch of drive on the I-70 through the Utah desert where there were no gas station for 80 miles but the gas tanks provided a sense of relief if I did happen to run empty.

-Initially, I dreaded driving a trailer cross country but with lots of research and planning everything went smooth.
-I honestly wouldn’t do anything different since it went so well.
-Make sure you stop by a Maverik if you see one.
-It has almost everything you want at a gas station including clean bathrooms.
-If you also moved across country, let me know how your experience went!
+Initially, I dreaded towing a trailer across country, but with lots of planning and preparation everything went smoothly.
+I wouldn’t do things differently since it went so well.
+Visit a Maverik in the event that you would like to find a service station.
+It has all of the things you’d ever want at a gas station, including clean bathrooms.
+If you also relocated across the country, please let me how your trip went.